 It’s common knowledge that leaving the scene of an accident is a crime.
 Yet, regardless of fear or moral bankruptcy, hit-and-run accidents still happen far too often in Henderson, throughout Nevada, and the United States.
 Drunk, careless, and distracted drivers cause severe accidents and leave the scene to avoid financial liability for an accident and penalties they could face.

 If you have suffered injuries in a hit-and-run accident, you should not have to shoulder the burden of losses caused by another driver.
 Our skilled hit-and-run accident lawyers in Henderson understand your predicament.
 We can help you track the driver who hit you and fight for the compensation you deserve for losses related to the accident and your injuries.

 What Qualifies as a Hit-and-Run Accident?

-Most people think of someone leaving the scene of an accident that they caused as a hit-and-run.
+Most people think of someone leaving the scene of an accident they caused as a hit-and-run.
 However, from a legal standpoint, some other situations also qualify as a hit-and-run.
-Nevada’s laws require drivers to stay at the scene of an accident, exchange contact and insurance information, and help anyone who suffered injuries.
+Nevada’s laws require drivers to stay at the scene of an accident, exchange contacts, and insurance information, and help anyone who suffered injuries.

 Nevada’s laws spell out the following duties, and failure to comply constitutes a hit-and-run: